polterguy/polterguy.github.io/tutorials/database-crud-operations/index.md

 Exactly 50 lines of code, and we have all 4 CRUD operations towards one of our database tables, with the read endpoint being able to page and limit its result set.
-Now go to your _"Endpoints"_ menu item in your Magic Dashboard, and play around with your endpoints as you see fit.
+Now go to your _"Endpoints"_ menu item in your Magic Dashboard, and play around with your endpoints if you wish.
 If you can't find your endpoints, you can add _"data-crud"_ as a filter.
 Try to create some few items, edit some items, delete a couple of items, and read items.
 The association between CRUD operations and endpoint verbs in the above code, is as follows.

 * `POST` - Create one item
 * `GET` - Read items